SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_app_ota_dfu/readme.md

  This example project demonstrates the Application Over-the-Air Device Firmware Upgrade (OTA DFU) service, which unlocks firmware update during application runtime without resetting the device into 'OTA DFU mode' and without installing any application loader utility to the device.
 The downloaded firmware is stored in dedicated flash storage (slot 0).
 Once the download has finished, the bootloader is configured to update the firmware on the device.
 During the reboot session the new firmware is copied to the application space in the flash and the new application is loaded.

+ > Note: this example expects a specific Gecko Bootloader to be present on your device.
+For details see the Troubleshooting section.

 ## Getting Started